Marine Practice Leader

 We have the scale, scope, and market presence to solve almost any risk problem facing your organization.

-countries with Marsh local expertise
+countries with marine, cargo, and logistics expertise

-billion premium placed in 2020
+billion marine premium in 2020

 Physical loss or damage to property that is owned, or for which an insured has responsibility at the time a loss or damage occurs, is considered the main (and most obvious) area of risk exposure.
 Fire, explosion, or ‘perils of the sea’ risks such as grounding, stranding, sinking, and capsizing, would be major risks for vessels.
 In some locations, war, strikes, piracy, or ice damage also pose risks.
 For goods being shipped by sea, there are the added risks of transit or wetting damage, theft, or short delivery – and all are common loss events.
 In addition to physical losses, liabilities incurred during maritime operations are a major risk exposure.